 Albert Whitted Airport ("Airport") is owned and operated by the City of St. Petersburg.
 The Airport provides convenient access by air to the city's downtown waterfront, business district and urban communities.
-The Federal Aviation Admistration ("FAA") classifies the Airport as a "Regional", general aviation airport within the National Airspace System.
+The Federal Aviation Administration ("FAA") classifies the Airport as a "Reliever", general aviation airport within the National Airspace System.
 The Airport is located just blocks away from hotels, restaurants, museums, shopping and more.
-The 110-acre facility handles approximately *97,000 general aviation aircraft operations annually and is the home base to an estimated 185 aircraft.
-The airport has a total economic impact of over $52 million based on the latest study completed by the Florida DOT (click here to see the 2014 Economic Impact Study).
+The 110-acre facility handles approximately *98,000 aircraft operations annually and has 180 based aircraft.
+The Airport has a total economic impact of over $79 million and supports 665 jobs based on the latest economic impact study conducted by the FDOT.
 The Airport provides various aviation services including aircraft fueling, aircraft storage and parking, flight training, aircraft charter and rentals, aircraft and helicopter maintenance, aircraft detailing, avionics, pilot supplies, banner towing, and sightseeing tours.
-For a full listing of businesses based on the airport.
+For a full listing of businesses based on the airport, please see the Airport Business Directory.
 Besides commercial and private general aviation, many important organizations also utilize the Airport for aviation support functions of their life-saving missions.
-These include the Civil Air Patrol, Bayflight Medavac and various organ transplant flying services such as Care Flight.
+These include the Civil Air Patrol, Johns Hopkins All Children’s, Bayflite Medivac and various other medical transport services.
 To view a current profile on the Airport, please click on the following link: Airport Profile.

 The Airport was selected as the 2009 Florida General Aviation Airport of the Year by the Florida DOT.

-*NOTE: Based on CY2013 figures as reported by ATCT.
+*NOTE: Based on FY19 figures as reported by ATCT.
 Does not included after-hours operations.

-In October 2007 the City completed construction of an Intermodal General Aviation Center, complete with a 10,600 sq/ft terminal building, a 12,200 sq/yd aircraft parking ramp and a 64-space parking lot.
+In the wake of the 2003 referendum where City voters elected to keep the Airport property as an operating airport, the City embarked on an aggressive capital improvement program to update and enhance the Airport.
+The centerpiece of these improvements was the construction of the $5.2 million Intermodal General Aviation Center (2007), complete with a 10,600 sq/ft terminal building, a 12,200 sq/yd aircraft parking ramp and a 64-space parking lot.
 In November 2009, the terminal building was renamed the Galbraith Terminal after local philanthropists, John and Rosemary Galbraith, to honor their years of support and generosity to the local St. Petersburg community and in particular the airport terminal project.
-The Galbraith Terminal houses the airport's Fixed Base Operator (FBO), a rental car operator and other various aviation and retail tenants.
-The Hangar Restaurant and Flight Lounge opened in April 2010 on the 2nd floor of the terminal.
-The restaurant serves a full breakfast, lunch and dinner menu and is open to the public.
+The Galbraith Terminal houses the airport's Fixed Base Operator (FBO), a rental car operator and other aviation and retail tenants.
+The Hangar Restaurant and Flight Lounge opened in 2010 on the 2nd floor.

 Commercial Airline Service